Watson*, music by

-*The words to the D-minor picking verses are verbatim from The Decline and Fall of the Roman Empire written by a man named Gibbon a long time ago (200 years or so).
+*The words to the D-minor picking verses are verbatim from The History of the Decline and Fall of the Roman Empire written by a man named Gibbon a long time ago (200 years or so).
 The words quoted are from Chapter IV, The Reign of Commodus.

 The lessons of History class bum Manny out.